 What I believe happened is that the lender probably sent the documents with instructions how to print and then the information was sent to title and then to a signing service.
 Somewhere in there somebody dropped the ball.
 Which is why things get messed up so often.
 There are way to many people involved in these transactions.

-But, in the end it is the notary that gets blamed.
+But, in the end it is the notary public that gets blamed.
 It is unfortunate but true.
-So so often when they screw up they want the notary to go back or fix something with no compensation…This is totally unacceptable.
+So so often when they screw up they want the notary public to go back or fix something with no compensation…This is totally unacceptable.
 They do this because it eats into their profits.
 But if they got it right in the first place then things would go a whole lot smoother for them and for us.

-Now I told our notary what I felt she should do and so far I haven’t heard back…so I will assume no news is good news.
+Now I told our notary public what I felt she should do and so far I haven’t heard back…so I will assume no news is good news.
 If I hear anything new regarding this incident I will write another blog…. in the mean time please get and READ those instructions and ask questions if not sure.
 And get EVERYTHING in writing.
 It will save your you know what!

 Until next time be safe!